-- Rule #5: Don’t pre-book your hotel.
-The last rule is strictly for road trips – if you’re flying or taking a train, you should book your hotel in advance.
-This is probably the most controversial rule on the list, and even I have mixed feelings about it.
-There are two types of people, pre-bookers and non-pre-bookers, and both will swear they are correct.
-I used to be an avid pre-booker (there are advantages); however, after some of the things I experienced during my road trips, my mind is changed.
-You should pre-book for larger cities, like N.Y.C., but other than that, if it’s not a busy time of year such as on or around a holiday, you should be fine booking your hotel the day of, or the day before, if that’s your jam.
+- Rule #5: Don’t always pre-book your hotel.
+The last rule is strictly for road trips – if you’re flying or taking a train, you should book in advance.
+This is likely the most controversial rule on the list and even I have very mixed feelings about it.
+I used to be an avid pre-booker (as there are advantages); however, after some of the things I experienced during my road trips, my mind is somewhat changed.
+You should absolutely pre-book for large cities, like N.Y.C., but other than that, if it’s not a busy time of year such as on or around a holiday, you should be fine booking your hotel the day of, or the day before, if that’s your jam.
 This is mainly because during road trips, PLANS CHANGE, and they can change fast.
-It’s not a good feeling to have a looming cloud over your head that you already booked and paid for a hotel in some city 8+ hours away, when you’ve gotten a late start, there’s crazy traffic, there’s been a car accident, the highway is shut down, you’re having car trouble, too many bathroom breaks, the stops you’ve made are taking longer than you thought they would (the list goes on and on)… is NOT a good feeling.
-If you do insist on pre-booking, you can pay an extra fee (usually $20+) to be allowed to cancel the reservation; however, most hotels won’t let you cancel past the 24-hour mark anyway (some are 48-hours), so keep that in mind.
-A LOT can change in 24 hours on a road trip.
+It’s not a good feeling to have a looming cloud over your head that you already paid for a hotel in a city 8+ hours away, when you’ve gotten a late start, there’s crazy traffic, there’s been a car accident, the highway is shut down, you’re having car trouble, too many bathroom breaks, you hit road construction, the stops you’ve made are taking longer than expected (the list really goes on and on)… is NOT a good feeling.
+If you do want to always pre-book, you can usually pay an extra fee (around $20+) to be able to cancel your reservation; however, most hotels won’t let you cancel past the 24-hour mark (some are 48-hours), so keep that in mind.
+Remember, A LOT can change within 24 hours on a road trip.

 I hope these rules help anyone have the best road trip experience they can have!
 Safe travels, everyone! 🚙💨